 The Orient Ray II is powered by Orient’s unique Caliber F6922 movement, a highly accurate movement featuring hand-wound and hacked seconds.
-With that, your timekeeping will be almost accurate.
+With that, your timekeeping will be almost exact.

-This movement is driven by your arm movements throughout the day but can also be wound manually.
-When the crown is pulled, the secondhand does not move, making it easier to resynchronize.
+Your arm movements drive this movement throughout the day, but it can also be wound manually.
+When the crown is pulled, the secondhand does not move, making resynchronizing easier.

-For under $300, the Ray II has the features you’d expect from a more expensive watch, such as the hack mentioned above and manual winding, as well as a 120-click unidirectional bezel, screw-down crown, case back, and an easy-to-read high-contrast dial.
+For under $300, the Ray II has the features you’d expect from a more expensive watch, such as the hack mentioned above, manual winding, a 120-click unidirectional bezel, a screw-down crown, a case back, and an easy-to-read high-contrast dial.

 A bright, reliable lume-filled marker and hand.
-With a 200m water resistance rating, it is suitable for most water sports, such as swimming, snorkeling, and recreational diving.
+Its 200m water resistance rating suits most water sports, such as swimming, snorkeling, and recreational diving.

 Finally, the finish and fit of the Orient Ray II are excellent.
 It is polished and finely brushed for a luxurious look.
 The bezel and index perfectly align with the day and date windows at the 3 o’clock position.